Paying user area

 Free Cash Flow to The Firm (FCFF)

-The financial data reveals a consistent upward trend in both net cash provided by operating activities and free cash flow to the firm (FCFF) from 2020 through 2023, followed by a slight decline in 2024.
+The financial information indicates a generally positive trend in both net cash provided by operating activities and free cash flow to the firm (FCFF) over the five-year period.
+Both metrics experienced fluctuations, but ultimately demonstrated growth from 2021 to 2025.

 - Free Cash Flow to the Firm (FCFF)